Jacks-underscore-username/Wizarding-Academy-for-Magic/units.md

 * **Can give**: no
 * **Can take**: no
 * **Multiplier**: 3
-* **Pay description**: Target opponent gains control of target other compound spell you control with X or less total lines of their choice
+* **Pay description**: Give target opponent another compound spell you control with X or more total lines
 * **Gain description**: Gain control of target compound spell with X or less total lines
 * **Grant description**:
 * **Drain description**: